virtualritz/nsi-docs/docs/c-api.rst

 Any API call can take extra parameters.
 These are always optional.
 This means the call can do work without specifying these parameters.

-Nodes are special as they have mandatory extra attributes (*not* parameters) that are set *after* the node is created inside the API but which must be set *before* the geometry or concept the node represents can actually be created in the scene.
+Nodes are special as they have mandatory extra **attributes** that are set *after* the node is created inside the API but which must be set *before* the geometry or concept the node represents can actually be created in the scene.

-Nodes also can take extra parameters when they are created.
-These optional parameters are only meant to add information needed to create the node, that a particular implementation may need.
+Nodes can also take extra **parameters** when they are created.
+These optional parameters are only meant to add information needed to create the node that a particular implementation may need.

-**As of this writing there is no implementation that has any such optional parameters on the NSICreate call.
-The possibility to specify them is solely there to make the API future proof.**
+**As of this writing there is no implementation that has any such optional parameters on the** ``NSICreate()`` **call.** The possibility to specify them is solely there to make the API future proof.

 ..
 Caution::
-    Nodes do *not* have optional parameters for now. **An optional parameter on a node *is not the same* as an attribute on a node!**
+    Nodes do *not* have optional parameters for now. **An optional parameter on a node is not the same as an attribute on a node.**

 Attributes – Describe the Node's Specifics
 ==========================================